andromeda7063/homework/python/functions_da/questions.md

     Expected Result : black-green-red-white-yellow

     Write a Python program that simulates a banking system.
 Create a function bank_account which takes a starting balance as input.
 Inside bank_account, define another function transaction that can either deposit or withdraw money from the account.
 The transaction function should accept two arguments: the operation ("deposit" or "withdraw") and the amount.
 The bank_account function should return the result of each transaction (updated balance).

+    Write a function compres_string(s) that takes a string and returns its compressed version using the counts of repeated characters.
+For example, the string 'aaabcc' should return 'a3b2c1'.
+If the compressed string is not shorter than the original, return the original string.
+Expected Output: For 'aaabbccc', it should return 'a3b2c3'.
+For 'abcd', it should return 'abcd'.

+    Write a python function prime_factors(num) that takes an integer as input and returns a list of all its prime factors.
+(Hint: Break down a number into the product of prime numbers).
+Also, create another function is_prime(n) that checks whether a given number is prime or not.
+Expected Output: For example, prime_factors(84) should return [2, 2, 3 ,7].

+    Write a function longest_palindrome(s) that takes a string s and returns the longest palindrome substring within the string.
+Use a helper function to check if a substring is a palindrome.